Table of Content

 The archetypal Champion focuses on the development of their raw physical talent and hone it to deadly perfection.
 Those who model themselves on this archetype combine exceptional athleticism with rigorous training to push their physical capabilities into the realm of legends.

 Through a combination of sheer talent and rigorous training your physical prowess attains new heights.
-At 6th level, you may increase your lowest score among Strength, Dexterity or Constitution by 1.
+You may increase your lowest score among Strength, Dexterity or Constitution by 1.

 Attacks you make can use your lowest two modifiers from among Strength, Dexterity and Constitution in place of your Strength or Dexterity modifier for the attack and damage rolls.
 The same holds true for determining your Grapple and Shove DC.